gabriele-h/almapipo/README.md

 ## Install All From `requirements.txt`

-The requirements are actually defined within `setup.py` and `requirements.txt` has actually just one entry referring to that.
+The requirements are actually defined within `setup.py` and `requirements.txt` has just one entry referring to that.

 ```bash
 pip install -r requirements.txt